How to Get Over Mom Guilt

 What I didn't know in this picture was that I would totally lose myself in the process of becoming a mother.
 The girl in the picture at the top?
 She was gone.
 She was replaced by this woman who was terrified, and protective, and exhausted, and cautious, and who's world revolved around these two tiny people.
 All of the things that I LOVED (cooking, hiking, reading, writing, being with my husband, being alone) were replaced by washing and sterilizing bottles, researching and making baby food, trying to figure out how to raise kids who were compassionate, and wise, and sweet, and brave, and fretting over the overall health and wellness of my children.
 And alone?
 I was NEVER alone anymore.

 Now, I still, to this day, am not a kid person.
 I don't use those cute little baby coos to talk to anyone's kids.
 I talk to them like they are little adults.
 I don't mince words.
-Just this morning I told my one 3 year old that she was "antagonizing" the other 3 year old.
+When my kids were only 3 years old, I told my one 3 year old that she was "antagonizing" the other 3 year old.
 To which she replied, "I am NOT natagogizing her!!!"
 Jane also told Emma that she was "being ridiculous" the other day, and Emma told Jane that her hair was "aggressive" when she took her hat off in the car last week.
 It actually drives me insane when other people baby talk my kids.

 And that's about the only thing that's stayed the same.

 So, what happened in the process of becoming a mother?
 It happened overnight.
 Some women are born to be mothers.
 Their maternal instinct is strong, and when they become mothers, not much changes.
 They are still sweet and nurturing.
 Their worlds still revolve around their families.
 They balance motherhood and laundry and wifery and grocery shopping with their own interests in a way that is natural.